springer12/simplisafe-python/docs/system.rst

 Events
 ------

-The ``System`` object allows users to view events that have occurred with their
+The :meth:`System <simplipy.system.System>` object allows users to view events that have occurred with their system:
-system:

 .. code:: python